bsinger98/Incalmo/README.md

 This is the most stable way to test attack.

+Incalmo also supports creating non-LLM state-machine strategies.
 To use a custom (non-LLM/manual) strategy for attacks:

 -  Follow the [setup](#installation) and then: